noviceiii/youtube-upload/README.md

    python3 youtube_upload.py
    ```

-# On the first run #
+## the first run on a headless installation
 We have to authenticate to script for youtube uploads.
-Use the following command to do so:
+Use the following command if you have a headless installation.
  ```sh
    python3 youtube_upload.py --noauth_local_webserver
    ```

-## Notes
-Make sure you have valid OAuth credentials before running the script.
-The uploaded video can be automatically assigned to a playlist if specified in the config file.